ironhack-labs/lab-wiki-countries/README.md

 To help you with the structure of the components, we included for you an example of the page structure in `example.html`.

-For CSS styling should be done using Bootstrap.
-Check how the *Bootstrap CSS class names* are applied for styling in the `example.html` and refer to the Bootstrap [docs](https://getbootstrap.com) for additional details.
+The CSS styling should be done using Bootstrap.
+Check how the *Bootstrap CSS class names* are applied for styling in the `example.html` and refer to Bootstrap [docs](https://getbootstrap.com) for additional details.

 <br>